-The Group applies the simplified approach to provide for expected credit losses ("ECLs") prescribed by the Hong Kong Financial Reporting Standard 9, which permits the use of lifetime expected loss provision for contract assets, trade and bills receivables.
-To measure the lifetime ECLs on contract assets, trade and bills receivables, the Group categorised them based on their shared credit risk characteristics and ageing of current and past due days, evaluated their recoverability by reference to their payment history records with the Group using a provision matrix as adjusted for factors specific to the customers such as history and patterns of settlements from the customers, current conditions at the reporting period end, as adjusted for forward looking information, such as expected economic conditions like the forecast of 2022 Gross Domestic Products ("GDP") in the PRC and subsequent settlements received from the customers after 31 December 2021.
+The Group applies the simplified approach to provide for expected credit losses ("ECLs") prescribed by the HKFRS 9 Financial Instruments, which permits the use of lifetime expected loss provision for contract assets and trade and bills receivables.
+To measure the lifetime ECLs on contract assets and trade and bills receivables, the Group categorised them based on their shared credit risk characteristics and ageing of current and past due days, evaluated their recoverability by reference to their payment history records with the Group using a provision matrix as adjusted for factors specific to the customers such as history and patterns of settlements from the customers, financial difficulties of the defaulted customers and other current conditions at the reporting period end, as adjusted for forward looking information, such as expected economic conditions by reference to the forecast of next year's GDP in the PRC and subsequent settlements received from the customers after the respective reporting period ends.

-Statistical regression model has been adopted to project the estimated lifetime ECL rates on each ageing band of contract assets, trade and bills receivables as at 31 December 2020, based on co-efficient relationship of the actual bad debt rates on each ageing bands of trade and bills receivables and contract assets at each reporting period ended on 31 December 2014, 2015, 2016, 2017, 2018, 2019, 2020 and 2021 and the respective annual PRC GDP growth rates following each of these reporting period ends.
+Statistical regression model has been adopted to project the estimated lifetime ECL rates on each ageing band of contract assets and trade and bills receivables as at 31 December 2022 and 2021, based on co-efficient relationship of the actual bad debt rates on each ageing bands of trade and bills receivables and contract assets at each reporting period ended 31 December 2014 to 2022 (2021: 2014 to 2021) and the respective annual PRC GDP growth rates following each of these reporting period ends.

-The estimates for ECL rates on contract assets and trade and bills receivables, which are based on the statistical regression model, are further adjusted after considering the status of the subsequent settlements received from the customers after 31 December 2021 and additional individual assessment if the relevant customers are defaulted in settlement.
+The estimates for ECL rates on contract assets and trade and bills receivables, which are based on the statistical regression model, are further adjusted after considering the status of the subsequent settlements received from the customers after the end of the reporting period and additional individual assessment if the relevant customers are defaulted in settlement.